History of lesbianism: Japan

 Relationships between women are described in The Princess in Search of Herself, a piece of literature from either the Heian or Kamakura period.
-In it Chūjō is a lady-in-waiting for the High Priestess at Ise, and the two are romantically involved.
+Chūjō is a lady-in-waiting for the High Priestess at Ise, and the two are romantically involved.
 Chūjō becomes angry and jealous when the high priestess abandons her to pursue a relationship with Kozaishō, another lady-in-waiting.
-The text describes physical intimacy between women clearly, casting doubt on claims that female homosexuality was not present in early Japanese literature.
+The text describes physical intimacy between women clearly.